sparkai-corp/slate/source/index.html.md

 ### Sandbox server

 The sandbox server can be used to test the API interface.
 This server acts exactly like the production server, but is intended for integration and testing before entering production.

+When new engagement requests are made to the Sandbox server, a resolution will be automatically generated.
+The results from teh resolution are for testing only.

 Sandbox server URL: `https://sandbox.spark.ai`